The Cat and the Secret of Land Value

 Summer reading consisted of subjects as diverse as the History of the Welfare State from 1800 to the Present, Comparative Housing Policy Across Europe and North America, and various criticisms of the supposed ‘Science’ of Economics by various heavyweights in the same field and some books on Agency and Meritocracy, just to add to the mix!

-The original dystopian novel that shows the end game of meritocracy, written by the brilliant sociologist Michael Young in 1958, alas this book is sadly out of print.
+The original dystopian novel that shows the endgame of meritocracy, written by the brilliant sociologist Michael Young in 1958, is sadly out of print.

-What has been interesting is the various author’s interpretations of the same historical facts from different political ideologies and philosophical approaches, along with some quoting academics and the great philosophers who were locked within their lived experiences whilst other writers took a broader look from afar with present hindsight and intellectual norms to judge past reactions to circumstance and the cumulative effects of past decisions.
-Both are valid, though the former can seem more ideological and the latter more self-critical.
+What has been interesting is the various authors’ interpretations of the same historical facts from different political ideologies and philosophical approaches, along with some quoting academics and the great philosophers who were locked within their lived experiences (recency bias), whilst other writers took a broader look from afar with present hindsight and intellectual norms to judge past reactions to circumstance and the cumulative effects of past decisions.

 I also attended a series of lectures on the British Class System at Cambridge University, with more international post-doctoral students than you could throw a stick at; all shared their thoughts with grace and humility.
-Their input resulted in some fascinating insights and perceptions of the class system that I wasn’t aware of.
+Their input yielded fascinating insights and perceptions of the class system that I wasn’t aware of.

-The weekend of lectures and discussion concluded that class is way more fluid and depends a lot on the definitions and parameters used within the time/place as a framework to make judgments.
-The perception of the British to class is much more nuanced than the US structure of the wealth-based class system, as proven by the comments from the US contingent in the lectures.
+The weekend of lectures and discussion concluded that class is way more fluid and depends heavily on the definitions and parameters used within the time/place as a framework for making judgments.
+The perception of the British class system is much more nuanced than the US wealth-based class system, as evidenced by the comments from the US contingent in the lectures.

 View from Madingly Hall, Cambridge.